jibinge0rge/dd-migration-v2.1/README.md

 ## Requirements

 - Python 3.6 or higher
-- Standard library only (no external dependencies)
+- Standard library only (no external dependencies for conversion script)
+- Streamlit (for comparison web app - optional)

 ## Project Structure